James G. Sieben: Korean War

 In 1951, Sieben was called to active federal service and served for two years during the Korean War.
 Sieben served as a regimental S2, intelligence and reconnaissance platoon leader, and intelligence officer.
 It has also been reported that Sieben's duty during this period of time included service as an intelligence officer in Austria.
+Sieben was also reported to have served on the General Staff of the U.S. Forces, Austria.

 National Guard service

 In 1952, Sieben returned home and rejoined the Minnesota Army National Guard.

 In April 1956, Sieben was assigned as superintendent, Minnesota Military Academy, State OCS.
 Minnesota became the seventh state in the US to inaugurate its own military academy.
 After complaints that the academy was being taught by instructors with no combat experience, Sieben directed his instructors to wear their service ribbons—turning up seven Silver Stars, five Bronze Stars, four Purple Hearts, and four Combat Infantryman Badges.

 In April 1966, Sieben became Inspector General of the Minnesota Army National Guard until his promotion to Military Support Plans Officer in September 1966.

 Sieben was promoted to Colonel in 1971, and in October 1973, took command of 1st Brigade, 47th Infantry Division (now known as the 34th Infantry Division).
 While serving as commander of this unit, Sieben received a Meritorious Service Medal for his accomplishments.
 Also in 1973, Sieben was involved with an initiative to conduct an exchange with Norwegian armed forces members to conduct cold-weather warfare cross-training.
 Sieben traveled to Norway in 1998 as part of a Minnesota delegation to celebrate the 25th consecutive year of this exchange.

-In May 1975, at age 50, Sieben was appointed Adjutant General of Minnesota by Gov. Wendell Anderson, and in October, the US Senate confirmed his promotion to one-star Brigadier General.
+In May 1975, at age 50, Sieben was appointed as the Adjutant General of Minnesota by Gov. Wendell Anderson, and in October, the US Senate confirmed his promotion to one-star Brigadier General.
 In his new role, Sieben was responsible for the 13,000 members of the Minnesota Air and Army National Guard.
+In September 1977, the US Senate confirmed Sieben's promotion to two-star Major General.

-He served in this position for thirteen years until April 1988, when he reached the mandatory retirement age of 64.
+He served in the Adjutant General position for thirteen years until April 1988, when he reached the mandatory retirement age of 64.

 Upon his retirement, Minnesota Governor Rudy Perpich proclaimed April 16, 1988, his retirement day, as Major General James G. Sieben Day.
 Sieben's hometown, Hastings, also named a main road—General Sieben Drive—in recognition of him.